thumulakaru/Unit-4-project/README.md

 The algorithm for this is given in the Success Criteria #4 description above.
 As a programmer I do not want to repeat myself thus, I won't be including it here.

-### Change Password(Success Crieteria #6)
+### Change Password(Success Criteria #6)

 FInally my client also wanted to have the option to change the password.
 To achieve this I created a change password function that is able to change the password when the old and new passwords are given.
-The function is implemented `/change_password` endpoint in the `app.py` file.
+The function is implemented in the `/change_password` endpoint in the `app.py` file.

-The data taken from the webpage is validated and since it is not repetetitive I coded it directly into the endpoint file.
-Here is the validation that it is run through(The else sentences are ommitted to shorten the length of the code):
+The data taken from the webpage is validated and since it is not repetitive I coded it directly into the endpoint file.
+Here is the validation that it is run through(The else sentences are omitted to shorten the length of the code):
 ```.py
                 if check_password(old_pw, user.password):
                     if validate_password(new_pw_1):